Academic Catalog

 Campus

-Kettering's campus includes the Historic Academic Building, Campus Center, the Connie & Jim John Recreation Center, C. S. Mott Engineering and Science Center, Frances Willson Thompson Residence Hall, and the Innovation Center.
+Kettering University's campus in Flint, MI, occupies nearly 100 acres in the University Corridor district of the City.
+Kettering is a hub of STEM-focused education, featuring a combination of historic and modern facilities equipped with first-of-its-kind laboratories and industry-leading technology.
+The campus includes the Historic Academic Building, Campus Center, the Connie & Jim John Recreation Center, C. S. Mott Engineering and Science Center, Frances Willson Thompson Residence Hall, and the Innovation Center.
 The Learning Commons, a 105,000-square-foot, state-of-the-art facility for collaborative interactions and flexible learning spaces, opened in Summer 2022.
-Facilities include the nation's only autonomous vehicle proving ground on a college campus (the GM Mobility Research Center), a crash safety center, and high-tech lab and research equipment that undergraduate students have access to from the moment they arrive on campus.
-Kettering facilities are accessible to the handicapped.
+Facilities include the nation's only autonomous vehicle proving ground on a college campus (the GM Mobility Research Center), a crash safety center, and high-tech lab and research equipment you can access from the moment you arrive on campus.
+Kettering facilities are handicapped-accessible and internally secured for key-card-only access.
 Convenient parking is provided adjacent to all campus buildings.
-Learn more about the University’s campus at kettering.edu/campus.
+Learn more about the University’s location and facilities at kettering.edu/campus.